 T.UNTRUSTED_COMMUNICATION_CHANNELS

-Threat agents may attempt to target network devices that do not use standardized secure tunnelling protocols to protect the critical network traffic.
-Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in-the-middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the network device itself.
+Threat agents may attempt to target Network Devices that do not use standardized secure tunnelling protocols to protect the critical network traffic.
+Attackers may take advantage of poorly designed protocols or poor key management to successfully perform man-in-the-middle attacks, replay attacks, etc. Successful attacks will result in loss of confidentiality and integrity of the critical network traffic, and potentially could lead to a compromise of the Network Device itself.

 SFR Rationale: